• Skip to primary navigation

 When squatting in these shoes, I noticed that the midsole would compress as I worked closer towards 315 lbs, and with more dynamic lifting like cleans I noticed the midsole starting to compress and give away around 225 lbs.

-If you’re wanting one of these models for dumbbell, kettlebell, and lighter barbell training, then I think you should be set in them.
+If you want one of these models for dumbbell, kettlebell, and lighter barbell training, then I think you should be set in them.
 There more than stable enough for beginners and individuals wanting a shoe for more casual weekly lifting.

 Testing the Nike Free Metcon 4 for Weight Training

-I also see these shoes being good for lifting sessions where you’re focused on moving lighter weights at high velocities and when your goal revolves around power production.
+I also see these shoes being good for lifting sessions where you focus on moving lighter weights at high velocities and your goal revolves around power production.
 For athletes, these could be good shoes to explore.

 The Winner: Both of these shoes will be similar regarding their stability for weight training.
 If you’re wanting a little more upper volume for a more comfortable toe box fit, opt for the Free Metcon 5.